AFFORDABLE AND EXPERIENCED DIVORCE PARALEGALS

 If the parties are not able to reach an agreement before filing, and later do reach an agreement during the process, they may utilize this process.
 This will require the Petitioner to initiate the case and the Respondent to be served.

 This process may also be utilized if the parties have a covenant marriage and agree to dissolve their marriage.

 If the Respondent files a response after the Petitioner initiates the case and serves the Respondent, the case is considered a contested divorce.
 We can assist with contested divorces.
-Our package price covers the process up until the Resolution Conference before your assigned judge.
-If the case proceeds to trial, we have a separate package price to assist with disclosure, the pretrial statement and exhibits.

 Filing fees vary depending on the county where you file your documents.
 You may qualify for a deferral or waiver of your filing fee with the Court.